Thomas Moore (admiral): Career

-In April 2008, Moore reported to the staff of the chief of Naval Operations as the deputy director, Fleet Readiness, Office of the Chief of Naval Operations (OPNAV) N43B.
+In April 2008, Moore reported to the chief of Naval Operations staff as the deputy director, Fleet Readiness, Office of the Chief of Naval Operations (OPNAV) N43B.
 From May 2010 to July 2011, he served as the director, Fleet Readiness, OPNAV N43.

 Moore commanded the Program Executive Office for Aircraft Carriers from August 11, 2011, to June 1, 2016.
 Over this five-year period, he led the largest ship acquisition program in the U.S. Navy portfolio; was responsible for designing, building, testing and delivering Ford-class aircraft carriers; led the Navy's first-ever inactivation of a nuclear-powered aircraft carrier, USS Enterprise (CVN-65); and was the lead in the U.S.-India Joint Working Group Aircraft Carrier Technology Cooperation.

-Moore became the 44th commander of Naval Sea Systems Command (NAVSEA) June 10, 2016.
+Moore became the 44th Naval Sea Systems Command (NAVSEA) commander on June 10, 2016.
 As NAVSEA commander, he oversaw a global workforce of more than 74,000 military and civilian personnel responsible for the development, delivery and maintenance of the Navy's ships, submarines and systems.
 Moore retired from military service in June 2020.

-Moore's personal awards include the Navy Distinguished Service Medal, Legion of Merit (three awards), Meritorious Service Medal (four awards), and the Navy and Marine Corps Commendation Medal.
+Moore's personal awards include the Navy Distinguished Service Medal (two awards), Legion of Merit (three awards), Meritorious Service Medal (four awards), and the Navy and Marine Corps Commendation Medal.

 In January 2021, Moore was named Vice President of Nuclear Operations at Huntington Ingalls Industries, the United States' only manufacturer of nuclear-powered aircraft carriers.
+He is now the Vice President of Customer Affairs for the Mission Technology Division at HII.